PSYCHOPSINAE , PSYCHOPSIDAE , NEUROPTERA

 The larvae of Lacewings look rather like big ants, with huge jaws but with no waist between the thorax and abdomen.
 They are carnivorous, eating other insects, like caterpillars and aphids.
 The larvae normally live under the broken bark of trees.
 They rest by day, and hunt by night.
 Development can take up to two years.

 They pupate in a silk cocoon under the tree bark.

 Adult Lacewings are not moths or butterflies, but are in a totally different insect order: NEUROPTERA.
 They have transparent wings, each with a very complex system of veins, and no coloured scales.

 The forewings of Psychopsis mimica each have a series of double brown stripes radiating from the tornus to the costa, with reddish-brown blotches at the tornus and near the base.
 The hindwings each have a dark spot in the middle.
 In the resting position, the forewings cover the hindwings.
 The insects have a wingspan of about 5 cms.

-The species has been found over much of Australia, including
+The genus has been found over much of Australia, including

 Descriptions of two new Australian species of Psychopsis,

 Volume 3 (1922), pp. 37-38, and also Plate 3.2.

 (written 23 July 2013, updated 14 September 2013, 2 October 2013, 17 August 2017)